lsst-dm/the_monster/doc/lsst.the.monster/index.rst

-.. py:currentmodule:: lsst.the_monster
+.. py:currentmodule:: lsst.the.monster

-.. _lsst.the_monster:
+.. _lsst.the.monster:

 ################
-lsst.the_monster
+lsst.the.monster
 ################

 ..
 Paragraph that describes what this Python module does and links to related modules and frameworks.

-.. .. _lsst.the_monster-using:
+.. .. _lsst.the.monster-using:

 ..
-Using lsst.the_monster
+Using The Monster
 .. ======================

 .. toctree linking to topics related to using the module's APIs.